crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 This was a lot of text.
 Your take-away check list is:

+* Final Project Part 2 (a) :

 	* Flow diagram of major system components

 	* Mockups of any user-facing interfaces (crowdworkers and end-users)

+	* README.md with required content

+* Final Project Part 2 (b) :

 	* Raw data

 	* Sample input/output for QC

 	* Sample input/output for aggregation

 	* Code for QC

 	* Code for aggregation

 	* A disgustingly clear README telling us where we can find each of the above things

-* Questionnaire

-This assignment is due by 11:59pm on <b>Thursday, November 13th</b>.
+	* Sign up for a project update meeting

+This first part (2(a)) of this assignment is due before <b>11:59pm</b> on <b>Saturday, April 2nd</b>.
+Second part of this assignment (2(b)) is due before <b>2:00pm</b> on <b>Friday, April 7th</b>.
+You must work in groups on this project. .
 You must work in groups on this project.
 You must declare who is in your group when you turn your assignment.
 Everyone in your group will receive the same grade on the assignment.